 - Assault and battery

 If you or someone in your family is the victim of one of these crimes, you may want to consider if negligent security played a role in the situation.
 If so, then you can file a negligent security claim.
-When you aren’t sure if you have the right to pursue legal compensation for your situation, talking to a negligent security attorney is highly recommended.
+Talking to a negligent security attorney is highly recommended when you aren’t sure if you have the right to pursue legal compensation for your situation.
 They can review the facts of your case and ensure the proper steps are taken to help you recover the damages you deserve.

 Common Examples of Negligent Security